 Among a lot of other functionality, the Beamex CMX Calibration Management Software has a dedicated functionality for the calibration of weighing instruments.
 It has been around for more than 10 years already.
 CMX supports various tests such as: Eccentricity Test, Repeatability Test, Weighing Tests and Minimum Weighing Test.
 Both OIML and NIST Handbook (including latest USP 41 updates) accuracy classes are supported.
 The functionality can be used either with a computer or with a mobile device.

-The most relevant references for this subject include, but not limited to, following:
+The most relevant references for this subject include, but not limited to, the following:

 - EURAMET Calibration Guide No. 18, Version 4.0 (11/2015)